-Lawrence was laid out by Lawrence A.D.
+Lawrence was laid out by A.D.
 Searle in 1854 on relatively level ground located between the two valleys of the Kansas and Wakarusa Rivers.
 He used a grid system of eighty feet wide streets, except for three major thoroughfares which were planned to connect blocks reserved for public or quasi-public uses, such as parks and a college.
 South Park was formed by combining four blocks into one park.
 Though this plan was revised just one year later, the basic grid pattern of streets, combined with the reservations for parks, schools, and public buildings, remained a significant factor in Lawrence's future development.
 Also, plans for a college west of the Oread Neighborhood moved forward in 1856 when Amos A. Lawrence donated notes and stocks for the foundation of a proposed "Free State College".
 A large portion of the planning area was platted in the Original Townsite, Oread Addition, Lane's Addition and Babcock's Addition plats in the early 1860's.

-In the morning of On August 21, 1863, William Quantrill led a large group of three hundred men in an attack against Lawrence.
-The result was the destruction of almost all the majority of structures in the central portion of the town and the deaths of nearly one hundred fifty people.
-Primarily as a result of the raid, virtually no buildings The George and Annie Bell House at 1008 Ohio Street survived from this earliest settlement period of Lawrence in the Oread neighborhood.
+On August 21, 1863, William Quantrill led a large group of men in an attack against Lawrence.
+The result was the destruction of I the majority of structures in the central portion of the town and the deaths of nearly one hundred fifty people.
+The George and Annie Bell House at 1008 Ohio Street survived from this earliest settlement period.